 Canon 300D versus Canon 20D

-The Canon 300D (called Canon Rebel in some regions) and the Canon EOS 20D are two digital cameras that were revealed to the public, respectively, in August 2003 and August 2004.
+The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 20D are two digital cameras that were revealed to the public, respectively, in August 2003 and August 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 300D has a resolution of 6.3 megapixel, whereas the 20D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 300D and the Canon 20D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 300D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D is considerably larger (108 percent) than the Canon 300D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D is notably larger (9 percent) than the Canon 300D.
 Moreover, the 20D is markedly heavier (19 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the 20D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.